 The WhatsApp’s Application Programming Interface (API) integrations have allowed these lenders to provide basic services such as balance enquiry, routine updates, moratorium facility, credit card statements and in some cases even savings account opening options to customers.

 The service is taking off with banks seeing engagements in millions as a nationwide lockdown to curb the spread of the pandemic has caused most branches to remain accessible only for select services.

-For example, ICICI Bank has seen “close to a million users” apply for ‘WhatsApp Banking’ services, whereas Kotak Mahindra Bank said that it was handling 1.5 million monthly messages on the platform.
+For example, Private Bank has seen “close to a million users” apply for ‘WhatsApp Banking’ services, whereas Kotak Mahindra Bank said that it was handling 1.5 million monthly messages on the platform.